AFLplusplus/AFLplusplus/docs/env_variables.md

 The main fuzzer binary accepts several options that disable a couple of sanity checks or alter some of the more exotic semantics of the tool:

-  - Coverage estimation only: `AFL_ABUNDANT_CUT_OFF` describes the cut-off for species richness estimators.
-Default is 10.
-The Value should only be changed for research.

   - Setting `AFL_AUTORESUME` will resume a fuzz run (same as providing `-i -`) for an existing out folder, even if a different `-i` was provided.
 Without this setting, afl-fuzz will refuse execution for a long-fuzzed out dir.